MirekR/kpler/README.md

 ***Data consistency / ids***
 On insert to the database, id per position record is generated as combination of the mmsi, stationId and timestamp.
 This allows multiple processing without overhead of checking existence of the record.
-If the record exists, it overrides data with latest information
+If the record exists, it overrides data with the latest information.